mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   She leaned in close and took hae hands in her own.

-  "If this is about Holragi, then I know what I'm getting into."
+  "If this is about Holrag, then I know what I'm getting into."

   "Why, then, do you insist on going home?"